 Soil moisture is output in volumetric units, in wetness (or relative saturation) units, and in percentile units (except surface soil moisture).
 (Reichle et al. 2015a)

 Refer to the Product Specification Document for details on all parameters.
-Parameters are further described in the Algorithm Theoretical Basis Document (ATBD) for this product.
+Parameters are further described in the Algorithm Theoretical Basis Document (ATBD) for this product under Section 3: Physics of the Problem.